danielflanigan/transmission-line/README.md

 ## Contents
 - `transmission_line.py` contains the core code.
-- `cpw.py` contains code to draw co-planar waveguide transmission lines and to calculate properties such as inductance and capcitance per unit length.
+- `cpw.py` contains code to draw co-planar waveguide transmission lines and to calculate properties such as inductance and capacitance per unit length.
 - `mesh.py` contains code to calculate a mesh of points around transmission lines, useful for adding holes close to superconducting resonators.